vinlin24/cs35l-notebooks/week1.md

 M-g M-g NUM RET     Go to line number NUM
 ```

-These are especially useful when setting up searches for the "first/last" occurrence of something.
+These are especially useful when setting up searches for the "first/last occurrence" of something.

 At any point, you can use `C-L` to vertically center the point if possible.
 Use `C-L` again to bring the current line to the top of the viewport.

 ### Fixing Mistakes